 Change Analyst Salary

-An average Change Analyst in the United States can expect to take home roughly $61K per year.
+Median pay for Change Analysts in the United States is around $61K per year.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
-Most Change Analysts report high levels of job satisfaction.
-Medical and dental coverage is claimed by a large number, and a fair number earn vision coverage.
-Female Change Analysts survey participants are more prevalent than men — 60 percent of professionals.
+Job satisfaction for Change Analysts is high.
+A large number enjoy medical and dental coverage in this occupation, and a fair number get vision benefits.
 This report is based on answers to PayScale's salary questionnaire.

 Job Description for Change Analyst